telerik/blazor-docs/system-requirements.md

 ### Supported .NET Versions

-A **supported .NET version** is one that will successfully run our NuGet package and Telerik Blazor components.
+A **supported .NET version** is one that is [officially supported by Microsoft](https://dotnet.microsoft.com/en-us/platform/support/policy/dotnet-core).
+It will successfully run our NuGet package and Telerik Blazor components.
 We don't expect any .NET-related issues, but if such issues occur, we will resolve them.

 >caption .NET versions that are supported by Telerik UI for Blazor